The Financial Technology Law Review: Malaysia

 - the digital token is not issued or guaranteed by any government body or central bank as may be specified by the SC.

 On 15 January 2020, the SC further issued the DA Guidelines, which outline the framework for fundraising through digital token offerings in Malaysia.
 The DA Guidelines set out requirements for an issuer to carry out all digital token offerings through an IEO operator registered with the SC.
 An issuer must be a company incorporated in Malaysia and carry out its main business operations in Malaysia.
 The issuer's board of directors must have at least two directors whose principal or only place of residence is in Malaysia.
-It is pertinent to note that an issuer must not be hosted concurrently on multiple IEO platforms or on an ECF platform.
+An issuer must not be hosted concurrently on multiple IEO platforms or on an ECF platform.

 Additionally, the IEO operator must also be a locally incorporated company and is required to carry out the necessary assessment and due diligence to verify the business of the issuer as well as to understand the features of the digital tokens that are to be issued.
 In the event that the IEO operator wishes to facilitate the trading of digital assets on its platform, the IEO operator must also register with the SC as a DAX operator.